 Changing the port of connectivity is always an amazing option to help mitigate in any potential compromises towards your server(s).
-They are many instances on the internet spawned with scripts to scan each and every common port used on any server they comes across to try and access them.
+They are many instances/servers on the internet programmed with scripts to scan each and every common port used on a server they come across to try and brute force into.

 Its actually quite simple.
 Any beginner could accomplish this and feel like a a security expert in seconds until more complex matters presents themselves.

 /etc/ssh/sshd_config using your favorite text editor such as nano , vi etc.